philthompson/blog/gen/static/nfl-elo/faq.md

 * offseason "parity reset" (reversion to the mean),
 * early season shenanigans/uncertainty,
 * division alignment (whether a game is a division matchup),
+* whether a game is meaningless with respect to playoff seed,
-* whether a game is meaningless with respect to playoff seeding,
+* whether a game is meaningless with respect to playoff seeding "category" (home field, division winner, or wildcard),
 * and of course both teams' ratings.

 <h3><a name="How-Accurate"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> How accurate are these ratings?</h3>